lucblassel/lucblassel.com/posts/implementing-linear-regression.markdown

 $$

 This matrix form will allow us to write the code more clearly once we get to that, and the computations will be much more efficient with matrix math than writing loops for the sums.
 Ok so I guess we can start getting into the implementation part of this post.
-I'll do this in Python but any other programming language with decent matrix math library will do the trick.
+I'll do this in Python but any other programming language with a decent matrix math library will do the trick.

 # How can we implement linear regression ?

 ### Getting a dataset

-Ok so first things first we need some data on which to train our linear regressor, I'm going to stick to basics an use the <a></a>[boston housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), where we try to guess the median monetary value of different homes depending on several features like number of rooms, crime rate, distance to nearest job center, etc...
+Ok so first things first we need some data on which to train our linear regressor, I'm going to stick to basics an use the <a></a>[boston housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), where we try to guess the median monetary value of different homes depending on several features like the number of rooms, crime rate, distance to the nearest job center, etc...
 This dataset is available in the `scikit-learn` library in Python and we are going to split it into a training dataset with $80\%$ of the examples and keep the remaining $20\%$ as a testing set on which we can evaluate the performance of our linear regressor.
 I wrote a small dataset splitting function, and loaded the data.

 ```python